-As joyful and fun as the holidays are with my kids, I find myself thinking about those I’ve lost over the years.
-My Aunt Erma and Uncle Buffy spent over 23 holidays with us.
+My fondest memories growing up were with my Aunt Erma and Uncle Buffy.
+They spent over 23 holidays with us.
 Every year on Christmas morning there would be a special present under the tree from them.
 It would always be our favorite bag of chips, but it was special because Uncle Buffy had magical powers.
 We would look inside the clear bag of chips and see a bright $50 bill.
 My sister and I inspected that bag inside and out and it was sealed on every corner.
+This year my mom shipped a few fun imagination games along with money to do the same thing for my kids.
+My kids will love it!
+Even at the ages of 11 and 13, they will love seeing the cash hidden somehow in the game.

-Then they would make us pancakes with Canadian maple syrup, and we would spend the day playing with all of our gifts.
-When it was time for dinner my sister and I would help my mom place the Christmas crackers (another Canadian tradition) on each setting.
+Other memories with Erma and Buff included a pancake breakfast with Canadian maple syrup and the day playing with all of our gifts.
+When it was time for dinner, my sister and I would help my mom place the Christmas crackers (another Canadian tradition) on each setting.
 We would say grace and then pop crackers.
-Everyone would hurry to see what prize they got, read the included joke, and we wear the silly hat.
+Everyone would hurry to see what prize they got, read the included joke, and wear a silly hat.
+My mom also invited both of my grandmothers, Nanny and Bubba, for Christmas.
+A packed house for sure.
+Nanny’s pies were the best and I would fight my dad for the second piece.
+Every time I bake a pie, I think of my grandmother.
+My Bubba was from England and loved when I would make her tea and toast each morning.
+The tea was full of sugar and the toast was covered in butter.
+The best!

-I’m now turning 42 and these memories are still with me.
-Even though I miss my lost loved ones much more over the holiday season, as a family we keep the memory alive and carry on the tradition that my uncle and aunt help set.
+I’m now turning 43 and these memories are still with me.
+Even though I miss my lost loved ones much more over the holiday season, as a family we keep the memory alive and carry on the tradition that my family help set.
 It really helps me get through the season with more smiles and less tears.

 - Try to get adequate sleep.